OHLAntoine/E-commerce_app/README.md

 # E-commerce_app

-E-commerce Application in Vue.js to pratice
+E-commerce Application in Vue.js to pratice.

+Using the API : https://dummyjson.com/ for products

 ## Recommended IDE Setup